official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 force would, I assume be insufficient as a basis for UK military action, depending of course on the circumstances and the final advice of the Law Officers.
 I have seen no

-154 Telegram 1955 from UKMIS New York to FCO London, 11 October 2002, ‘Iraq: Security Council Resolution’.
+[^154]: Telegram 1955 from UKMIS New York to FCO London, 11 October 2002, ‘Iraq: Security Council

 279